babou9280/investment-strategy-evaluation/README.md

 The study focuses on whether the strategy can generate **reproducible and economically exploitable performance once real trading frictions are considered**.

+This repository contains the full academic report and data sources for the project.

 The analysis is structured around two complementary stages:

 • **Backtest (2020 – 2023)**